dtcenter/MET/met/docs/Users_Guide/reformat_point.rst

 Initial versions of the ASCII2NC tool supported only a simple 11 column ASCII point observation format.
 It currently supports point observation data in the following formats: the default 11 column format, little_r format, `SURFace RADiation (SURFRAD) <http://www.esrl.noaa.gov/gmd/grad/surfrad/>`_ and Integrated Surface Irradiance Study (ISIS) formats, the Western Wind and Solar Integration Study (WWSIS) format, and the `AErosol RObotic NEtwork (AERONET) versions 2 and 3 format. <http://aeronet.gsfc.nasa.gov/>`_  WWSIS data are available by request from National Renewable Energy Laboratory (NREL) in Boulder, CO.

-MET version 9.0 adds support for the passing observations to ascii2nc using a Python script with the “-format python” option.
+MET version 9.0 adds support for the passing observations to ascii2nc using a Python script with the "-format python" option.
 An example of running ASCII2NC with Python embedding is included below.

 The default ASCII point observation format consists of one row of data per observation value.
 Each row of data consists of 11 columns as shown in :numref:`table_reform-point_ascii2nc_format`.